hitsz-ids/synthetic-data-generator/docs/source/design/motivation.rst

 which might not be feasible for all use cases or environments.

 Second, the architecture of SDV presents certain limitations when it comes to extending its capabilities.
-While SDV is designed to support a variety of data simulation techniques for relational databases, its architecture makes it difficult to incorporate additional algorithms or support different modalities of data.
+While SDV is designed to support few data synthesis techniques for relational databases, its architecture makes it difficult to incorporate additional algorithms or support different modalities of data.
 This restricts our ability to expand upon its functionality and adapt it to a wider range of use cases.